A common question among cat owners is do Maine Coons need a companion?

 While we understand that most people can’t afford two Maine Coon kittens, the benefits are staggering.

 - Entertainment: It’s no secret that kittens are busy!
 If you think the idea of playing with a kitten for multiple hours every day is overwhelming, buying two kittens will easily solve that problem.
 Two kittens will entertain each other perfectly.

 - Bonding: Maine Coons from the same litter already share a close bond, and you won’t have to worry about introducing them to each other.

 - An Easier Transition: Many kittens can be frightened and wary of their new surroundings.
 Having a littermate to keep them company will make the transition to a new home much easier.

 Does My Adult Maine Coon Need A Companion?

-- You will have to accept that, if you get a second cat for your Maine Coon, the two could display aggression towards one another.
+You will have to accept that, if you get a second cat for your Maine Coon, the two could display aggression toward one another.